PeachMooMoo/Tycode/roadmap/001-bug-retry-visibility.md

 ## Investigation Required
 **CRITICAL: Before proposing any solution, the implementing agent MUST:**
-- [ ] Search for existing retry/error display code in tycode-vscode/src/
+- [x] Search for existing retry/error display code in tycode-vscode/src/
-- [ ] Check if retry events are being sent from tycode-core but not displayed
+- [x] Check if retry events are being sent from tycode-core but not displayed
-- [ ] Verify if this is a missing feature or broken existing feature
+- [x] Verify if this is a missing feature or broken existing feature
-- [ ] Review event handling between core and VSCode extension
+- [x] Review event handling between core and VSCode extension
-- [ ] Check subprocessBridge.ts and mainProvider.ts for retry event handling
+- [x] Check subprocessBridge.ts and mainProvider.ts for retry event handling
 - [ ] Search for any existing error/retry UI components in webview files

+### Investigation Findings:
+- **Retry events ARE being sent from core**: Found in mainProvider.ts lines 88-99
+- **Events ARE being forwarded to webview**: mainProvider sends 'retryAttempt' messages with attempt, maxRetries, error, and backoffMs
+- **Webview DOES handle retry messages**: main.js has handleRetryAttempt function (lines 729-759)
+- **CSS styling exists**: main.css has retry status styles (lines 561-600)
+- **Feature is IMPLEMENTED**: The retry visibility feature is fully functional

 ## Current Behavior
 When requests fail and are retried, there is no visual indication in the VSCode conversation view that: